Intro 2 AI - Spring 2025 class

-Note: The course is given in-person (“presentiel”) at CerCo, Pavillon Baudot, Hopital Purpan (Salle de Conference, 1st floor) (Salle 219, 2nd floor).
+Note: The course is given in-person (“presentiel”) at CerCo, Pavillon Baudot, Hopital Purpan (Salle de Visio-Conference 129, 1st floor).
+It will also be broadcast on zoom for students located abroad.

 Schedule (click on each lecture for details)